Ocean County man pleads guilty to arson charges

 An Ocean County man pleaded guilty to three counts of aggravated arson Friday for setting forest fires in 2021 and 2022.

-Gregory Fullman Jr. 33, of Manchester Township, is set to be sentenced March 19, and the state will seek a 12-year sentence in state prison.
-He is also expected to make restitution with fire suppression services.
+Gregory Fullman Jr., 33, of Manchester Township, is set to be sentenced March 19.
+The state will seek a 12-year prison sentence.
+He is also expected to make restitution with fire suppression services, the Ocean County Prosecutor's Office said in a news release.

 On Jan.
-31, 2022, an investigation to the fires that occurred between May 2021 and January 2022 led to Fullman's arrest.
-He was found responsible for setting forest fires and destroying or damaging wooded areas in in Little Egg Harbor, Lakewood and Manchester townships.
+31, 2022, an investigation of fires that occurred between May 2021 and January 2022 led to Fullman's arrest.
+He was found responsible for setting forest fires and destroying or damaging wooded areas in Little Egg Harbor, Lakewood and Manchester townships.

 Contact John Russo: 609-272-7184